ducphan122/spring-food-ordering-system/order-service/Readme.md

 Output Ports:
 - OrderCreatedPaymentRequestMessagePublisher, OrderCancelledPaymentRequestMessagePublisher, OrderPaidRestaurantRequestMessagePublisher are the message publisher output ports to publish 3 types of events in order domain logic

+## Event Publisher
+- OrderApplicationServiceImpl call OrderCreateCommandHandler to create order.
+After saving order to database, OrderCreateCommandHandler will publish OrderCreatedEvent.
+In some cases, we can also use spring transactional event listener to automatically publish the event after transaction is committed.

+## Event Listener
+- PaymentResponseMessageListenerImpl and RestaurantApprovalResponseMessageListenerImpl are the event listeners for payment and restaurant approval responses.
+They are triggered by the domain events from other bounded contexts (payment and restaurant service).
+- Will be implemented in saga pattern